-- Medicare enrollment in Alaska is stands at about 105,000 residents – only about 14% of the population, as opposed to 19% nationwide.
+- Medicare enrollment in Alaska stands at about 110,000 residents – only about 15% of the population, as opposed to 19% nationwide.

-- There are 25 stand-alone Part D prescription plans available in Alaska; more than 66,000 beneficiaries are enrolled in them.
+- There are 20 stand-alone Part D prescription plans available in Alaska in 2022; more than 70,000 beneficiaries are enrolled in them.

 Medicare enrollment in Alaska

-Medicare enrollment in Alaska stood at 105,100 people as of September 2020.
-Alaska has the country’s third-lowest population, but the smallest population of those filing for Medicare benefits.
-Alaska’s Medicare beneficiaries only make up about 14 percent of the state’s total population, whereas Medicare beneficiaries account for about 19 percent of the total US population.
+Medicare enrollment in Alaska stood at 110,360 people as of May 2022.
+Alaska has the country’s third-lowest population, but the smallest population enrolled in Medicare.
+Alaska’s Medicare beneficiaries only make up about 15% of the state’s total population, whereas Medicare beneficiaries account for about 19% of the total US population.

-Most people become eligible for Medicare in Alaska when they turn 65, but Medicare coverage enrollment is also triggered when a person has been receiving disability benefits for two years, or are diagnosed with ALS or kidney failure.
-Nationwide, 84 percent of Medicare beneficiaries are eligible due to being at least 65 years old, while the other 16 percent are eligible due to disability.
-86 percent of beneficiaries enrolled in Medicare in Alaska are eligible due to age, while 14 percent are eligible as a result of a disability.
+Most people become eligible for Medicare in Alaska when they turn 65, but Medicare eligibility is also triggered when a person has been receiving disability benefits for two years, or are diagnosed with ALS or kidney failure.
+Nationwide, more than 87% of Medicare beneficiaries are eligible due to being at least 65 years old, while more than 12% are eligible due to disability.
+In Alaska, about 10.5% of Medicare beneficiaries are eligible as a result of a disability, while the rest are eligible due to being at least 65 years old.

 Medicare Advantage in Alaska

 The vast majority of beneficiaries enrolled in Medicare in Alaska have coverage under Original Medicare.
-There are currently no individual Medicare Advantage plans for sale in Alaska.
+Until very recently, there were no individual Medicare Advantage plans for sale in Alaska.
+But as of 2022, most parts of Alaska have two Medicare Advantage plans available.
+Both are MSAs, offered by Lasso Healthcare.

 Time to sign up for Medicare?